bfetler/project_management/README.md

 ## Essentials of Project Management

 ### Why project management?
-Why do you need it?

 You're happily working away, feeling great, writing software, adding features, etc.  You've got a great team, working on something cool.

 *Then* someone wants to add a new feature.
 Or you have a great idea, but you can't do it all yourself.
-You end up arguing with your coworkers in a series of endless meetings, and nothing gets done.
+You end up arguing with your coworkers in a series of meetings, and nothing gets done.

 *And then* you find out your competition has just released their software, and it looks a lot like what you've been working on.
 It may not be finished yet, but you can't quite tell, and they're first to market.

 Your team had a timeline of three months.
-Now the managers want a prototype today (or yesterday), something to release by the end of the week, otherwise you'll lose customers.
+Now the managers want a prototype today (or yesterday), something to release by the end of the week, otherwise you'll lose customers, or maybe the entire product line.

 __Q: What do you do?__
 + Panic.